ELLIOTTCABLE/.gitlabels/README.markdown

 message, there are two other locations in which one can encode labels for use on a particular
 commit:

- - Pseudo-slashtags: When using longer label names, or for labels which are *relevant enough to include* but are of only infrequent interest to repository consumers, you can move such to the *very end* of a commit message, and place them on a line of their own, preceded by a `/`:
+ - Pseudo-[slashtags][]: When using longer label names, or for labels which are *relevant enough to include* but are of only infrequent interest to repository consumers, you can move such to the *very end* of a commit message, and place them on a line of their own, preceded by a `/`: